Pindi Umra: Agriculture

-The village grows carrots, garlic, radish, and pea plants, which have been examined for heavy metals; however, no significantly elevated levels of heavy metals were found, compared to nearby villages such as Ikhlas Pur.
+Vegetables grown in Pindi Umra, including carrots, garlic, radish and peas, have been the subject of a study examining heavy metal contamination in crops from the Shakargarh region.
+The study found no significantly elevated levels of heavy metals in produce from the village compared to nearby settlements such as Ikhlas Pur.

-Education

-Pindi Umra has a school with 15 classrooms.

-Two children in a Pindi Umra classroom.

 Politics

-As of 2018, the village had 344 male and 302 female registered voters.
+As of the 2018 general election, Pindi Umra had 344 male and 302 female registered voters, for a total of 646 registered voters.